The government, in partnership with the pensions industry, is to trial a new initiative designed...

 - The articles also set out how decisions are to be taken.
 For example, the procedures for calling a board meeting and how many directors are needed to vote on a proposal.

 - You are generally not liable for the actions of your fellow directors, if you knew nothing about them and took no part in them, but you have a duty to make sure you are informed about the company's affairs.
+You may well be liable if you turn a "blind eye" to misconduct by your fellow directors.

 3. Fiduciary responsibilities